What are Professional Officers?

 Professional officers are individuals who are licensed by the Isle of Man Financial Services Authority (“the Authority”) to carry on limited activities.

-The classes of regulated activity are set out in the Regulated Activities Order 2011 (as amended 2013 and 2016)
+The classes of regulated activity are set out in the Regulated Activities Order 2011 (as amended 2019)

 A professional officer’s activities are restricted to:-

 - a) Acting as director or alternate director of companies (paragraph (6) of Class 4): and

 - b) Acting as trustee, protector or enforcer (paragraphs (2), (5) and (6) of Class 5).

 Under the regulatory regime acting as a council member of a foundation is treated as acting as a director and as such is covered by Class 4(6) activities.

 Which legislation and regulations apply to Professional Officers?

 Professional officers must comply with the Authority's regulatory regime including:-